IGME-202-2221/project-2-Jml6049/README.md

 ### Passive

-**Objective:** kill small animals and bring their meat back to a store house in the village
+**Objective:** kill small animals

 #### Steering Behaviors

-- Seek - nearest small animal
+- Custom Seek - nearest small animal
-- Flee - large animals in range
+- Flee - large animals
-- Obstacles - walls and small animals
+- Wander
 - Seperation - other hunters

 #### State Transistions

-- When hunter is in range of small animal
-- When there is not enough meat in the village
-- When there no threat to the village
+- The hunters will become aggresive if the Large Animal goes on a rampage

 ### Aggresive